notaryproject/notaryproject.dev/content/en/blog/2023/announcing-major-release.md

     - [COSE](https://github.com/notaryproject/notaryproject/blob/v1.0.0/specs/signature-envelope-cose.md): it provides message security assurance for services like IoT applications and using [CBOR](https://datatracker.ietf.org/doc/html/rfc8152) as the message-encoding format
     - [JWS](https://github.com/notaryproject/notaryproject/blob/v1.0.0/specs/signature-envelope-jws.md): JWS is a JSON based envelope format for digital signatures that can be used when required for interoperability (mostly OIDC)

-From the software consumer's perspective, verifying the signature of a signed artifact to ensure its integrity and authenticity.
+From the software consumer's perspective, verifying the signature of a signed artifact ensures its integrity and authenticity.
 Notary Project provides the following core capabilities for verification experience:

 - Verify signatures using [trust store and trust policy](https://github.com/notaryproject/specifications/blob/v1.0.0/specs/trust-store-trust-policy.md) with fine-tuned OCI repository specific trust policies, and support for various enforcement levels for signature verification (e.g. `enforce`, `permissive`, `audit`) to enable a wide range of scenarios.
 - [notation policy](https://notaryproject.dev/docs/cli-reference/notation_policy/) command is also introduced in this release to simplify the experience of importing and inspecting the trust policy.

 ### Experimental features

 Experimental features are intended for testing and evaluation purposes only and should not be used in production environments.
-Users can enable experimental features in Notation CLI by setting the environment variable `NOTATION_EXPERIMENTAL` to 1 as showing below.
+Users can enable experimental features in Notation CLI by setting the environment variable `NOTATION_EXPERIMENTAL` to 1 as shown below.

 ```
 export NOTATION_EXPERIMENTAL=1